magnusviri/svg2icns/README.md

 ## Requirements

-This script requires iconutil and sips.
+This script should run without installing anything extra if you're on a recent macOS.
+It requires iconutil and sips.
 It requires one of these: qlmanage (included with macOS), svg2png, inkscape, or ImageMagik.

-qlmanage comes with macOS (are you on macOS?).

-You can install the others with homebrew (see http://brew.sh to install that)
+If for some reason you don't have qlmanage, you can install one of the others with homebrew (see http://brew.sh to install that)

-	brew install svg2png
+	brew install svg2png # optional
-	brew install inkscape
+	brew install inkscape # optional
-	brew install imagemagik
+	brew install imagemagik # optional

 I should probably remove everything but qlmanage but I'm leaving it in for now because I just found out about qlmanage and I don't know how common it is.
 And it's useful to know how the others do it too.